-In 2013, while average daily cigarette consumption estimates varied somewhat by province, ranging from 12.9 cigarettes per day (CPD) in British Columbia to 15.6 in Ontario, overall variation by province was not significant32 (Figure 2.2).
+In 2015, average daily cigarette consumption varied significantly by province32, ranging from 10.9 cigarettes per day (CPD) in Manitoba to 15.5 CPD in New Brunswick, (Figure 2.2).

-Between 1999 and 2013, average daily cigarette consumption appears to have decreased in all provinces, although with a plateau in the most recent years for many provinces (Table 2.2).
-The magnitude of this decline varied somewhat by province, with the greatest decreases observed in Nova Scotia (from 18.1 to 14.0 CPD), Newfoundland (from 17.2 to 13.1 CPD) and New Brunswick (from 18.3 to 14.3 CPD).
+Between 1999 and 2015, average daily cigarette consumption appears to have decreased in all provinces, although with little to no progress (and even some increases) in the most recent years for many provinces (Table 2.2).
+The magnitude of this decline varied by province, with the greatest decreases observed in Nova Scotia (from 18.1 in 1999 to 12.9 CPD in 2013), Manitoba (from 15.8 to 10.9 CPD) and Quebec (from 19.1 to 14.3 CPD).

 Figure 2.2 data table with 95% confidence intervals

 |New Brunswick||15.5 [13.8-17.1]|

 |Newfoundland & Labrador||14.0 [12.7-15.3]|

 Data source: Canadian Tobacco, Alcohol and Drugs Survey, 2015